dotnet/AspNetCore.Docs/aspnetcore/migration/inc/start.md

 # Get started with incremental ASP.NET to ASP.NET Core migration

-In order to start a large migration, we recommend setting up a ASP.NET Core application that will proxy to the original .NET Framework Application.
+In order to start a large migration, we recommend setting up a ASP.NET Core app that will proxy to the original .NET Framework app.
 This set up will look like this:

 ![final pic](~/migration/inc/overview/static/final.png)